hipagesgroup/hyperkops/README.md

 # Hyperkops Architecture in Kubernetes

-[Hyperopt](https://github.com/hyperopt/hyperopt) allows us to parrallise our Bayesian optimisation jobs by distributing the experiments across multiple workers, with state stored and shared through a MongoDB instance.
+[Hyperopt](https://github.com/hyperopt/hyperopt) allows us to parallelise Bayesian optimisation jobs by distributing the experiments across multiple workers, with state stored and shared through a MongoDB instance.
 If this system is operated on a conventional cluster, where the underlying infrastructure is expected to a longer lived than any optimisation job, if a worker fails through a Python exception the hyperopt-workers emit a shutdown failure message to MongoDB, moving